tlalexandre/TaskTracker/README.md

 - __The Task Tracker Logo and Heading__

     - Featured at the top of the page, the Task Tracker Logo and Heading is easy to see for the user.
 Upon viewing the page, the user will be able to see the name of the website, and understand its purpose by seeing the Logo.
 It also contains simple instructions on how to use the website.
-    -By clicking on the Get Started button, the user is redirected on the Category and Task Area.
+    - By clicking on the Get Started button, the user is redirected on the Category and Task Area.

 ![Logo](./readme/TaskTrackerHeading.png)

 - __The Category Area__

     -__Category Creation__
-        -This area will allow the user to create categories.
+        - This area will allow the user to create categories.
 The user will be able to easily see the icon to create a new category, and a subtitle is provided to guide the user.
-        -The user will be able to personalise the name of his category, by entering the name wanted in the input when he creates a new category.
+        - The user will be able to personalise the name of his category, by entering the name wanted in the input when he creates a new category.

     ![CategoryCreation](./readme/CategoryCreation.png)

     -__Category Completion__

-        -By double clicking on the category, the user can delete a category.
+        - By double clicking on the category, the user can delete a category.
 This will delete all the tasks inside the category as well.
-        -The user have to confirm the deletion of the category by clicking on the Confirm button, to avoid any missclick.
+        - The user have to confirm the deletion of the category by clicking on the Confirm button, to avoid any missclick.
-        -If the user clicks on the Cancel button, then the original title is displayed again.
+        - If the user clicks on the Cancel button, then the original title is displayed again.

     ![CategoryDeletion](./readme/CategoryDeletion.png)